fogfish/gouldian/doc/user-guide.md

 * the endpoint successfully transforms the request to HTTP output
 * the endpoint has failed to transform the request

-Golang is missing generics and type variance.
+Golang is missing type variance.
 Therefore, the Output is always an `error` value.
 The library could possible implement own interface but due to opaque error handling requirement, the interface behind `error` type is used.
 The library supplies [primitives](../output.go) to declare output using HTTP status codes notation (e.g. `Ok`, `Created`, `BadRequest`, `Unauthorized`, etc).

 ## Composition